FACULTY

 Doctoral Student, Anthropology | adrianaw@unc.edu

-I am a first-year doctoral student interested in studying noncommunicable (particularly metabolic) diseases and risk factors and the relationships to health inequities and social determinants of health on a population level globally.
+I am a second-year doctoral student interested in studying noncommunicable (particularly metabolic) diseases and risk factors and the relationships to health inequities and social determinants of health on a population level globally.
 Currently, I am focused on assessing how variations in cardiometabolic risk factors are related to human biological variation and relationships to disease in different populations globally, using a biological normalcy framework.
 I am also interested in studying autoimmune diseases, especially Type 1 Diabetes.

 Preethi Saravanan